 While the amount of ammonia released in 2017 is 92 tonnes from the wastewater treatment plants the average concentration over the year was 1.1 mg/l which is well below the City compliance limits of 3 to 5 mg/l.
 This is the residual amount of ammonia that remains after nitrification and it is low enough that it is not toxic to fish in the concentrations discharged from the City’s sewage treatment plants into the river.

-The City’s wastewater treatment plants remove 95% of phosphorous and dispose of it as ash at the City landfill in 2015.
+The City’s wastewater treatment plants remove 95% of phosphorous and dispose of it as ash at the City landfill in 2017.
 The plant has been using geotubes to dewater the ash instead of using the ash basins.
-There was an increase in the disposed phosphorous in 2015 due to the expansion of Greenway and the use of the ash basin site for clarifiers.
-The residual ash in the basins was removed and disposed of at the landfill.
-The balance of the phosphorous in 2015, released into the river, is 27 tonnes.
+The residual ash in the basins was removed and disposed of at the landfill in 2015.
+The balance of the phosphorous in 2017, released into the river, is 33 tonnes.
 Phosphorous is not toxic but is a nutrient that can enable excessive algae and plant growth.
 The sewage treatment phosphorous is approximately 12% of the phosphorous found in the Thames River based on annual averages.
 Other sources of phosphorous include agriculture and lawn fertilizer.
 Other parameters reported in kg include lead, arsenic, cadmium and mercury.
 Concentrations in the sewage plant effluent for these metals are 2 ug/L or less (parts per billion).
 There is little that can be done at the sewage treatment plant to reduce levels further.
 Regulating consumer products that have trace metals would be one method of pollution prevention but this would have to be done at the federal level.
 An example is cadmium in bleach.
 Dentists have been required to install ISO certified amalgam separators to reduce mercury discharges.